-Travellers who need to carry medication with them should be aware that its legal status in other countries may be different than in the UK.
+Travellers who need to carry medication should be aware that their medication’s legal status in other countries may be different from in the UK.
 Legal requirements for carrying personal medicines across international borders are highly variable and often not consistently enforced.
-This applies to over-the counter medication as well as prescription drugs.
-Some countries may not allow the entry of certain types of medicines, and others may have blanket regulations requiring specific permission for a medication.
-The regulations regarding whether a traveller needs to carry a doctors letter describing the medications also varies widely.
+This applies to over-the-counter medication as well as prescription drugs.
+Some countries may not allow the entry of certain types of medicines, and others may have blanket regulations requiring specific permission.
+The regulations regarding whether a traveller needs to carry a doctor’s letter describing the medication also varies widely.

-Travellers who need to travel with medication should plan well ahead.
-A general check-up prior to travel to ensure medication is optimal and sufficient supplies are available (including cover for possible travel delays) is sensible.
+Travellers who take regular medication should allow time to prepare for their trip well in advance of travel.
+A medical check-up is recommended to discuss fitness to travel, and ensure medication is optimised and sufficient supplies are available (including cover for possible travel delays).

-Travellers should check their destination’s regulations on importing or transporting medicines by contacting the relevant embassy/high commission or checking the Foreign and Commonwealth Office (FCO) country advice.
+Travellers should check the regulations on importing or transporting medicines to their chosen destination by contacting the relevant embassy/high commission or checking the Foreign and Commonwealth Office (FCO) country advice.

 Travellers who are taking certain ‘controlled drugs’ may be required to obtain an export licence prior to transporting set quantities (usually three months’ or more supply) into or out of the UK.
 The application should be made at least 10 days prior to travel.
 Some examples of controlled drugs include: Diamorphine, Diazepam, Codeine, Fentanyl, Methadone, Morphine, Pethidine, Ritalin and Temazepam.
 Further information on the drugs which will require an export license and application forms can be found on the Gov.uk website.
 Those carrying controlled drugs and other prescription drugs on shorter trips are advised by the Home Office to obtain and carry a letter from the GP or prescriber detailing the medicines.